Skip to main content Skip to main navigation

 You'll have a host of tax responsibilities when you hire people for your business, including:

-You need to be clear about this, so it might be worth engaging with an accountant, if you don't already have one.
+You need to be clear about this, so it might be worth budgeting for a session with an accountant, if you don’t already have one.

 The hiring process

-If you do hire, you want to get the best candidate, and that means either investing a significant amount of your time (and the costs that come with this) in finding the right fit, or paying for a recruitment agency or independent hiring manager.
-Think about the resources you'll need to:
+If you do hire, you want to get the best candidate, and that means either investing a significant amount of your time (and the indirect costs that come with this) to finding the right fit, or paying for a recruitment agency.
+Think about the resources you’ll need to:

 • Screen and interview applicants.